Inter Milan v United: All you need to know

 The Nerazzurri secured a Champions League qualification spot on the final day of the Serie A season, meaning in 2019/20 they will play in Europe’s premier competition for the second year in a row.
 Inter beat Empoli 2-1 in the last round of fixtures to ensure they finished a point clear of city rivals AC Milan.
 In the cup competitions, they were less successful.
 In the Coppa Italia, Inter bowed out in the quarter-finals, losing on penalties to eventual winners Lazio.
 In the Champions League, the San Siro outfit finished third in a group that contained Barcelona and Tottenham, yet gained passage to the Europa League, where they were eliminated in the last 16 by Eintracht Frankfurt.

 United fans will recognise the familiar sight of Antonio Conte on the sidelines when we lock horns with Inter.
-The Italian spent two years at our Premier League rivals Chelsea, where he won the Premier League and FA Cup in 2017/18.
+The Italian spent two years at our rivals Chelsea, where he won the Premier League in 2017 and the FA Cup a year later, beating the Reds in the final.
 Conte departed the London club in 2018 and, after a year out of the game, the 49-year-old replaced Luciano Spalletti at the end of the 2018/19 season at Inter.
 Conte’s distinguished managerial career has also seen him take charge of Atalanta, Juventus and the Italy national team.

 WHAT'S OUR RECORD LIKE AGAINST INTER?